braingeneers/SIMS/README.md

 )
 sims.train()
 ```
-This will train the TabNet model on the given expression matrices with target variable given by the `class_label` column in each label file.
+This will train the SIMS model on the given expression matrices with target variable given by the `class_label` column in each label file.